nlippok/P41Collaborators/README.md

 ### Results
 * No clear differences noticeable between ctrl and suspended nanoparticle images.
 * Depolarization does not show differences between ctrl and suspended nanoparticle samples.
-Depolarization is expected to show contrast for nanorods (not spheres) with a resonance wavelength equal or close to the OCT light source center wavelength.
+Depolarization is expected to show contrast for nanorods (not spheres) with a resonance wavelength equal or close to the center wavelength of the OCT light source.